Virgin (Lorde album): Promotion

 On 24 April 2025, Lorde released "What Was That", her first original single release as a solo artist in nearly four years.
 The song acted as the lead single from her then-unannounced fourth album.
 An accompanying music video was filmed in New York City, and included footage of a surprise performance at Washington Square Park earlier that week.
 The Washington Square Park event attracted media attention after it was initially shut down by the NYPD due to overcrowding and a lack of permits required for hosting a public concert in New York City.
 She announced the 11-track album on 30 April and revealed further information through her social media, detailing the release and contributors.

 Lorde announced the album's track listing on 28 May.
 The following day, "Man of the Year" was released as the album's second single, alongside an accompanying music video.
 On 18 June, Lorde posted a video captioned "Virgin in ten days another song in a few".
 The following day, the album's third single, "Hammer", was announced.
 On 22 June, five days before the album's release, Lorde debuted the album for fans in the Brooklyn bar Baby's All Right in an event live-streamed on TikTok.
 The album's marketing style has been likened to guerrilla marketing strategies, consisting of frequent pop-up events in unconventional venues in various cities, including Auckland, Sydney, London, and New York City.

 Lorde performed the album in full on its release day in an unannounced performance at Glastonbury Festival 2025.

 Shortly after release, fans reported that the clear CD physical edition, which featured a fully transparent disc, did not work in some systems, including car stereos, portable CD players, game consoles, CD recorders, multi-disc changers, slot-loading players, and older players.

+In June 2026, to mark the album's first anniversary, Lorde released 49 demos from the album under the name Xrays.
+Alongside the release, in a newsletter, she said that she had considered "making an album worth of these skeleton versions, cool composites of a few different versions" but decided that releasing the demos was "realer, funnier, more revealing of crookedness and slant".